-When did this breed come about?
+When and where did this breed originate?
 They were developed in 1880s England by a man named William Cook.
-He is also responsible for creating other breeds and color varieties, including
+He is also responsible for creating

 Buff ducks.

 What comb does this breed have?
-They have a single comb with 5 sharply defined points.
+Buffs have a single comb with 5 sharply defined points.
 They have bright red combs and red wattles.

 Is there a smaller version of this breed?
 Yes, there is a bantam variety, but we do not currently sell them at this time.